 Locations where a concealed handgun may be carried include:

-- In a vehicle for anyone who has been a resident for at least one year with a valid driver’s license or state ID (Non-residents must have a concealed carry permit from a state that North Dakota honors.)
+- In a vehicle for an individual who is not otherwise precluded from possessing a class 2 firearm and dangerous weapon license under chapter 62.1-04 and who has been a resident for at least 30 days with a valid driver’s license or State ID.
+Non-residents must have a resident concealed carry permit from a state that ND honors.

 - On a person’s land, or in that individual’s permanent or temporary residence or fixed place of business

-- Restaurant area of an eatery that serves alcohol, unless posted (However, concealed carry is not allowed in bars or the bar areas of restaurants.)
+- Restaurant area of an eatery that serves alcohol, under permitless concealed carry for residents and for non-residents with a resident permit from states that North Dakota recognizes, unless posted (However, concealed carry is not allowed in bars or the bar areas of restaurants.)

 Locations where carry is prohibited even for permit holders include: